VirusPilot/stratux-pi4/README.md

 - the entire filesystem (except /boot) will be changed to read-only to prevent microSD card corruption
 - swapfile will be disabled

-## prepare script for Pi3B or Pi4B:
+## prepare script for Pi3B, Pi4B or Pi Zero 2W:
-- flash latest 64bit RasPiOS Lite Image, using etcher
+- flash latest 64bit RasPiOS Lite Image, using latest Raspberry Pi Imager with the following settings:
+  - select appropriate hostname
-- copy empty ssh file to /boot directory
+  - enable ssh
-- connect Pi to LAN via Ethernet cable
-- boot
+  - enable user pi with password

-## prepare script for Pi Zero 2 W:
+  - configure WiFi (particularly important for Pi Zero 2 W)
-- flash latest 64bit RasPiOS Lite Image, using etcher
-- create wpa_supplicant.conf, using e.g. https://www.pistar.uk/wifi_builder.php to enable connecting to your local WiFi
-- copy wpa_supplicant.conf to /boot directory
-- copy empty ssh file to /boot directory
-- boot and wait until your Pi is connected to your WiFi
+- boot and wait until your Pi is connected to your LAN or WiFi
 - please note that the brightness values of the Pi Zero 2 W LED are reversed so it will turn off as soon as Stratux has successfully booted

 ## start build process
-login as `pi` user
+login as `pi` user with the above set password
 ```
 sudo su
 ```